This blog may contain affiliate links. Read our disclosure policy for more info.

 From the beautiful Sky Pilot and Diamond Head Mountains looming in the distance to the lush coastal rainforest wrapping itself around the valley, you’ll definitely want your camera for this one.

 When we first visited, we were happy to learn that the gondola was carefully built to respect both the natural environment and its spiritual significance to the First Nations people of Squamish.
-They also used local labor and materials when building the gondola too – sustainable travel spots like this are so cool!
+They also used local labor and materials when building the gondola – sustainable travel spots like this are so cool!

 Before the gondola was built, the highest accessible viewpoint over the Howe Sound was actually the top of Stawamus Chief, which is about 200 meters (656 feet) lower than the Summit Lodge.
-Climbing up The Chief is one of the best hikes near Vancouver if you’re in a hiking mood!
+Climbing The Chief is one of the best hikes near Vancouver if you’re in a hiking mood!

 Nowadays, the Lodge has been totally transformed, with awesome activities to enjoy like this Via Ferrata experience and the Sky Pilot Suspension Bridge (more on these later!).